AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags-1.md

 ## Prerequisites and configuration

-Smart Tags is automatically provisioned for AEM as a Cloud Service.
+Smart Tags is automatically provisioned for [!DNL Adobe Experience Manager] as a [!DNL Cloud Service].

 ## Smart Tags workflow